The following is a short list of what you should and shouldn’t do when using phone call scripts.

 Don’t create your script to be incredibly long and/or paragraph after paragraph.

-You’ll have challenges with using a sales script which is a full page of one paragraph after another.
+You’ll have challenges with using a sales script that is a full page of one paragraph after another.
 By using a script like that, it can be designed for you to do most of the talking.
 Setting the call up so the prospect does a lot of the talking is one way to improve sales calls.
 This helps you extract more information as well as get the prospect more involved in the conversation.

 Design your script so that it’s more of an outline.

 Alternatively, when using a call script, you can build it so that it’s more of an outline than a page of paragraph after paragraph.
-Key goals, statements, and questions which you want to go through when on a prospecting call can be listed out by a call outline.
+Key goals, statements, and questions that you want to go through when on a prospecting call can be listed out by a call outline.

 Do not read your phone call scripts.

 Sales scripts have a negative view by many people.
-Part of that is driven by the picture of a sales person reading word for word from a sales script while on the phone.
+Part of that is driven by the picture of a salesperson reading word for word from a sales script while on the phone.